 It is essential that each student clock in and out when entering or leaving the department.
 This is your responsibility!!
-This is mandated by the Texas Department of Licensing and Regulation, also mandated by the state is a student cannot clock in or out by another student.
+A student cannot clock in or out by another student.
 If one fails to clock in or out it will result in loss of hours not clocked.

-Chewing gum will not be allowed in the student salon.
 The students will be given a copy of the reasons they could be clocked out for disciplinary reasons